adarshkumarsingh83/arduino/APPLICATION/34_DHT11_Temperature_Humidity_senssor/README.md

  ### Download the latest zip "DHT_sensor_library-X.xx"
  ### to install the library to the aruino
  	- open ide file -> prefrences -> sketchbook location
- 	  	- /
- 	- get inside the lication then find "libraries" dir
+ 	- get inside the location then find "libraries" dir
- 	- copy and pate the unzip file of the library which is downloaded earlier
+ 	- copy and paste the unzip file of the library which is downloaded earlier
  	- for my devie i hav to copy the file present in our projct dir

 ### or